peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 _[v1.8.22](http://everydayutilitarian.com/essays/learn-code#changelog) - Last Update: 22 Apr 2014 1:50p EDT - by Peter Hurford ([with lots of help](http://everydayutilitarian.com/essays/learn-code#acknowledge))_

+**UPDATE:** Thanks to someone in the comments, I found a new resource for learning programming called [The Odin Project](http://www.theodinproject.com), and dare I say it, I think it's better than my guide.
+[I took detailed notes on it here](http://everydayutilitarian.com/essays/notes-on-the-odin-project), and I urge you to read them if you're interested in a slightly different take on learning programming.

 ## The Introduction